Home / Coffee knowledge / Which espresso machine is the right one?

 Pros:

-• Fast heating
+• Fast heat-up

 • Low energy consumption

-• Good espressos possible with correct settings.
+• Good espressos are possible with the right settings

-• Little limescale
+• Hardly any limescale

 • Relatively inexpensive